 Human Resources and Employment Services

 Human Resources provides OCCC with services related to search processes, recruitment and assessment of prospective employees.
 As the unit responsible for application procedures, they provide accommodations to prospective employees with disabilities during the recruitment and assessment process as appropriate.

-A person with a disability who believes his or her disability is not being accommodated, or who has experienced discrimination or harassment on the basis of disability, may file a complaint with the OCCC Director of Equal Opportunity, or with the U.S. Department of Education Office for Civil Rights or the U.S. Equal Employment Opportunity Commission.
+A person with a disability who believes his or her disability is not being accommodated, or who has experienced discrimination or harassment on the basis of disability, may file a complaint with the OCCC Office of Institutional Equity, U.S. Department of Education Office for Civil Rights, or the U.S. Equal Employment Opportunity Commission.